krishaamer/green-filter-research/research/literature/design.md

 ### Memes {#memes}

+-   Memes from daily life, bussiness to war, are relevant to penetrating through the noise of the web.

+-   Memes and sustainability?

 -   Meme research has become an academic discipline

 -   Memes have become a popular communication tool..

+-   @zidaniMessyInternetMemes2021

+-   @zidaniHowConductInternet2022

+-   @irinalyanWhenGangnamHits2015

+-   @zannettouOriginsMemesMeans2018

+-   @peters-lazaroPopularCultureCivic2020

 ## Data-Driven Design {#data-driven-design}